OpenSmallworld/magik-vscode/README.md

 If you are already familiar with Magik and Smallworld, the read through the [Feature highlights](#feature-highlights) for more on using the VS Code extension to help you write Magik code.

+The hotkey `<CTRL>+<SHFT>+P` is used to open the command pallet in Visual Studio Code.
+You can first open the command pallet, then type _magik_ to discover the features of the VS Code Magic extension.

 ## Feature highlights

 * See [Compiling code and running tests](./docs/compiling.md) to understand how to compile code in your session.